anthonymobile/njbuswatcher_2020/README.md

     ```
     conda installs a ton of python goodies for you. dont you just [love python](https://xkcd.com/353/)?

-11. install the caching and templates framework
+11. install a couple of libraries that arent in conda yet

     ```bash
     pip install geojson